Bhavish1517/CC_Team6_Microservices_Integration/README.md

 ## Integration 1
 ### Cloud Storage microservice with Notification microservice

 The **Cloud Storage Microservice** is responsible for managing file operations such as upload, download, view, and delete.
 It is built using FastAPI and integrated with AWS S3 to handle file storage.
 The service enforces per-user storage quotas and sends alerts when users exceed 80% of their assigned quota.
-It also supports file uploads with folder structures.

-The Notification Microservice is a lightweight Flask application that handles email notifications and scheduled reminders.
-It supports sending immediate email alerts and allows users to set future reminders.
+The Notification Microservice is a Flask application that handles email notifications and scheduled reminders.
 It uses SMTP (Gmail SMTP by default) to send emails.

 The Integration between the two microservices is achieved through inter-service HTTP API communication.
 When the Cloud Storage Microservice detects that a user's storage usage exceeds the defined threshold (e.g., 80%), it makes a POST request to the Notification Microservice's /send_notification endpoint, triggering an email alert to the user.
 The two services run in isolated containers and are connected through a shared Docker network.